lunarpulse/DRLND_P3/README.md

 ## Instructions

-Follow the instructions in `Tennis.ipynb` to get started with training your own agent!
+Follow the instructions in `Report.ipynb` to get started with training your own agent!
+For Reviewers: The `Report.ipynb` is the only file to check. not `tennis.ipynb`.

-## (Optional) Challenge: Crawler Environment
+## (Optional) Challenge: Soccer Environment

 After you have successfully completed the project, you might like to solve the more difficult **Soccer** environment.
+This challenge is in `MADDPG_ONU_Soccer` branch.

 ![Soccer][image2]